Page views in 2024 to date: 19

 What is your diagnosis?

-Neuroblastoma - a surprising diagnosis for a retropharyngeal mass
+Diagnosis: Neuroblastoma (a surprising diagnosis for a retropharyngeal mass)

 Discussion:

 Neuroblastoma is the most common extracerebral solid tumor in the pediatric population, accounting for 30% of tumors in infants (J Laryngol Otol 1985;99;209).
-It presents most commonly in the abdomen, particularly in the adrenal medulla, and head and neck presentation is rare with cervical disease in only 1% of pediatric cases.
-In the retropharyngeal region, there have been <20 reported cases of neuroblastoma in the English literature (J Pediatr Surg 1982;17;180).
-The clinical differential diagnosis of a non-infectious infantile retropharyngeal mass includes retropharyngeal fistula, pharyngeal dermoid, lymphatic malformation and neurofibroma.
+It presents most commonly in the abdomen, particularly in the adrenal medulla.
+Head and neck presentation is rare with cervical disease in only 1% of pediatric cases.
+In the retropharyngeal region, there have been < 20 reported cases of neuroblastoma in the English literature (J Pediatr Surg 1982;17;180).
+The clinical differential diagnosis of a noninfectious infantile retropharyngeal mass includes retropharyngeal fistula, pharyngeal dermoid, lymphatic malformation and neurofibroma.

-Primary cervical tumors are typically diagnosed at a younger age than tumors outside of the head and neck, with 50% found in infants less than one year of age, likely due to the comparably small space available for tumor growth.
+Primary cervical tumors are typically diagnosed at a younger age than tumors outside of the head and neck, with 50% found in infants < 1 year of age, likely due to the comparably small space available for tumor growth.
 Aerodigestive symptoms of stridor, stertor (a heavy snoring inspiratory sound) or dysphagia are common.
-Infants may also develop ipsilateral ptosis if the superior cervical ganglion is involved, and heterochromia iridis (eyes of different color), since the sympathetic nervous system is involved in the development of eye color.
+Infants may also develop ipsilateral ptosis if the superior cervical ganglion is involved and heterochromia iridis (eyes of different color), since the sympathetic nervous system is involved in the development of eye color.
 Workup includes a thorough history and physical exam, a chest radiograph and soft tissue neck CT.
 If dysphagia is present, a barium swallow should be obtained.
 Urinary concentrations of the catecholamine metabolites 3-methoxy-4-hydroxy mandelic acid and homovanillic acid should also be obtained.
-These levels are elevated in 90-95% of children with neuroblastoma, although there is a high false negative rate with mass screenings (Med Pediatr Oncol 1987;15;14).
+These levels are elevated in 90 - 95% of children with neuroblastoma, although there is a high false negative rate with mass screenings (Med Pediatr Oncol 1987;15;14).
 Despite elevated catecholamines, this tumor rarely causes hypertension.
 The release of catecholamines illustrates that neuroblastomas arise from neural crest cells in the sympathetic nervous system.

 Management of retropharyngeal neuroblastoma depends largely on clinical stage.
 Surgical excision is indicated for locally confined diease, either via an intraoral approach, if the tumor is medial to the great vessels, or through a transcervical approach.
 While the latter method provides a wider surgical field, it also risks damage to the ipsilateral glossopharygeal and vagus nerves and may harm sympathetic cervical nerves, causing new onset of ptosis.
 A radical neck dissection is not required, although enlarged surrounding lymph nodes should be removed (Arch Dis Child 1982;57;438).
 Intermediate and high stage tumors that have residual disease may require chemotherapy, although neuroblastoma has the unique propensity to regress after partial excision.
-Thus, monitoring may be acceptable after subtotal resection, particularly in children under age one year, who have a more favorable prognosis.
-Overall, 74-82% of infants under age one year survive, compared with 10% survival in patients over age two years (Cancer 1971;27;374).
+Thus, monitoring may be acceptable after subtotal resection, particularly in children < 1 year old, who have a more favorable prognosis.
+Overall, 74 - 82% of infants under age one year survive, compared with 10% survival in patients > 2 years old (Cancer 1971;27;374).
 Observation for recurrence may be aided by analyzing urine for catecholamine degradation product levels.
 Radiotherapy is not currently recommended for retropharyngeal neuroblastoma due to concerns about its effect on spinal growth, its long and short term toxicity and its potential for inducing a second primary tumor in the head and neck.